trychlos/pwix-roles/README.md

 ## Configuration

-The package MUST be configured before Meteor.startup(), so at the top of the application code.
-At least a hierarchy of the expected roles must be provided.
+The package's behavior can be configured through a call to the `pwixRoles.configure()` method, with just a single javascript object argument, which itself should only contains the options you want override.

+Known configuration options are:

+- `roles`

+    Define the known roles.

+    Defaults to an empty array.

+- `verbosity`

+    Define the expected verbosity level.

+    The accepted value can be:

+    - `PR_VERBOSE_NONE`

+        Do not display any trace log to the console

+    or any or-ed combination of following:

+    - `PR_VERBOSE_CONFIGURE`

+        Trace `pwixRoles.configure()` calls and their result

+    - `PR_VERBOSE_STARTUP`

+        Emit a trace at startup time

-The configuration must be done in identical terms **both** in client and in server sides.
+Please note that `pwixRoles.configure()` method should be called in the same terms both in client and server sides.

+Remind too that Meteor packages are instanciated at application level.
+They are so only configurable once, or, in other words, only one instance has to be or can be configured.
+Addtionnal calls to `pwixRoles.configure()` will just override the previous one.
+You have been warned: **only the application should configure a package**.

 ### Roles configuration